 • Ensure adequate perimeter security is in place

 Securing a property’s access points with steel screens and keyless doors is the only way to substantially reduce the risk of both intrusion and arson attacks.
-Traditional boarding-up services are cheaper, but wooden boards are ineffective against intrusion and will only add fuel to the fire in the event of an arson attack.
+Traditional door and window boarding-up services are cheaper, but wooden boards are ineffective against intrusion and will only add fuel to the fire in the event of an arson attack.